wacfeld/portfolio/README.md

-# dd4yu
+# Portfolio
-Some of Daniel D. Yu's code, from 2015-2021.
+Some of Daniel D. Yu's code, from 2015 onward.
 Details listed below.
-Sorted by date, latest to earliest.
+Projects are ordered newest to oldest.
-(Newer projects are in their [own repositories](https://github.com/wacfeld).)
+Some older projects do not have their own repositories, and can be found in the folders above.

 ## If you are short on time
 The most relevant projects are "[Monopoly in x86](#mon86)", "[Monopoly in C](#monc)", "[MITON](#miton)", and "[Chess Computer](#chessc)".